jenishpi/DockerStackTemplate/README.md

 **Features**

-**DynamoDB**: Fully managed NoSQL database service provided by AWS with admin panel
+**DynamoDB**: Fully managed NoSQL database service provided by AWS with admin panel,  and redis

+**mongodb**: MongoDB is a popular, open-source NoSQL document database that stores data in flexible, JSON-like documents (BSON) rather than traditional tables with admin panel

+**redis**: Redis is an in-memory key–value database, used as a distributed cache and message broker with admin panel

 **NugetStore**: Self host nuget package in local environment/network